nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature is facilitated by `SplitDebtCommand` and `SplitDebtCommandParser` in the `Logic` component, and work as per [described above](#logic-component).

-When given a valid user input, the `SplitDebtCommandParser` will create a new `Debt` object to add to the `DebtList` of the multiple specified `Person`s.
+When given a valid user input, the `SplitDebtCommandParser` will create a new `Debt` object to add to the `DebtList` of the multiple specified `Person` objects.
 The following implementation is highly similar to the above implementation of [add debt](#add-debt-feature-adddebt), however, it differs in that '0' is a valid position in representing a `Person` to the `SplitDebtCommandParser`, and the value of the `Money` of the `Debt` added to each `Person` is the amount the command specified divided by the number of specified `Person` objects.
 However, '0' is not a valid `Index` internally and is only a placeholder to indicate that the user is included in the number of specified `Person` objects.
 Thus, no `Debt` is actually added to the `Person` whose position in the displayed list is '0'.
 It should also be noted that there is also never such a `Person`.
-The non-zero `Index` objects of the `Person` objects splitting the `Debt` are contained in a set `DeleteDebtCommandParser` creates.
+The non-zero `Index` objects of the `Person` objects splitting the `Debt` are contained in a set that `DeleteDebtCommandParser` creates.
 The `SplitDebtCommandParser` will construct a `SplitDebtCommand` object with this set of `Index` objects and the `Debt` object created.

-Consider a scenario where the user wishes to split a $30 food debt amongst multiple people.
-To speed up adding similar `Debt` objects to the `DebtList` of more than 1 `Person`, the `SplitDebtCommand` uses the set of `Index` objects.
-For each `Person` that an `Index` corresponds to, a new `Debt` object will be added to the `DebtList` of the specified `Person`.
-Some commands such as marking debts as paid, or possible future extensions such as editing a debt, may require modifying a `Debt` object in the `DebtList` of a `Person`.
-To ensure that modifying this `Debt` for 1 `Person` does not also erroneously modify the `Debt` of another `Person`, during execution of `splitdebt`, each `Debt` object is only added to one `DebtList`, and an `equal` instance of `Debt` is created and added for each other `DebtList`.

-To enable the user to retroactively add a `Debt` that is backdated, the `SplitDebtCommandParser` can take in optional `<date>` and `<time>` parameters.
-By making these parameters optional, a default behaviour can be implemented such that when neither parameter is specified, a `Debt` object with the current date and time is created.
-This will improve the efficiency at which users can input new `Debt` objects for the (expected) most common scenario where they add the `Debt` into PayMeLah on the actual day the debt occurred.
+The remaining functionality and behaviour of `SplitDebtCommand` and `SplitDebtCommandParser` are identical to that of [add debt](#add-debt-feature-adddebt).

 Consider an example of a valid `splitdebt` command, `splitdebt 0 1 2 d/pizza m/30`.
 The new objects in the final internal state after this example has been parsed is given by the object diagram below.
 Note that new `DebtDate` and `DebtTime` objects are created even though the user did not specify date and time parameters in their input command.